peterkhe1999/CheatSheet/OSEP/README.md

 4 rule properties which enable enforcement for 4 separate file types.

-1. Wxecutables: `.exe` file extension
+1. Executables: `.exe` file extension

 2. Windows Installer files: "`.msi`" file extension.

 3. PowerShell scripts, Jscript scripts, VB scripts and older file formats: `.cmd` and `.bat` file extensions.
 Does not include any 3rd-party scripting engines like Python nor compiled languages like Java.

 4. Packaged Apps (also known as Universal Windows Platform (UWP) Apps) include applications that can be installed from the Microsoft App store.

 Default rules:

-* Block all applications except those explicitly allowed.
+- Block all applications except those explicitly allowed.

-* Allow all users to run executables in `C:\Program Files`, `C:\Program Files (x86)`, and `C:\Windows` recursively, including executables in all subfolders.
+- Allow all users to run executables in `C:\Program Files`, `C:\Program Files (x86)`, and `C:\Windows` recursively, including executables in all subfolders.
 This allows basic OS functionality but prevents non-administrative users from writing in these folders due to default access rights.

-* Allows members of the administrative group to run any executables they desire.
+- Allows members of the administrative group to run any executables they desire.

 ## Basic Bypasses